ClusterHQ/flocker/docs/gettinginvolved/benchmarking.rst

    - ``user.crt`` - a user certificate file; and
    - ``user.key`` - a user private key file.

+   These files are equivalent to those created by the :ref:`labs-installer`.

    The format of the :file:`cluster.yml` file is specified in the  :ref:`benchmarking-cluster-description` section below.

    If this option is not specified, then the benchmark script expects environment variables as set by the :ref:`acceptance test runner <acceptance-testing-cluster-config>` using ```run-acceptance-tests --keep``.